cloudmersivelabs/Drupal-Anti-virus-Module/cloudmersiveantivirus/README.md

 Setup
 -----

-- Install a ClamAV service.
+- Get a Cloudmersive API key at https://cloudmersive.com
-  For example: `sudo apt-get install clamav-daemon`

 - Enable this module.

-- Configure the module at /admin/config/media/clamav.
+- Configure the module at /admin/config/media/cloudmersiveantivirus and set the API Key

-  The unix-socket daemon mode is quickest, but the ClamAV daemon must run on the same host as the web server.
-TCP/IP daemon mode may be best for a clustered web service.
-Executable mode is slowest but simplest.
+- Try uploading a file